ydb-platform/ydb/ydb/docs/en/core/devops/manual/initial-deployment.md

   sudo partx --u ${DISK}
   ```

-  Execute the command `ls -l /dev/disk/by-partlabel/` to ensure that a disk with the label `/dev/disk/by-partlabel/ydb_disk_ssd_01` has appeared in the system.
+  Run the `ls -l /dev/disk/by-partlabel/` command to ensure that a disk with the label `/dev/disk/by-partlabel/ydb_disk_ssd_01` has appeared in the system.

   If you plan to use more than one disk on each server, replace `ydb_disk_ssd_01` with a unique label for each one.
 Disk labels should be unique within each server.
 They are used in configuration files, see the following guides.